WebKit/WebKit/ReadMe.md

 ### Using Xcode

-You can open `WebKit.xcworkspace` to build and debug WebKit within WebKit.
+You can open `WebKit.xcworkspace` to build and debug WebKit within Xcode.

 If you don't use a custom build location in Xcode preferences, you have to update the workspace settings to use `WebKitBuild` directory.
 In menu bar, choose File > Workspace Settings, then click the Advanced button, select "Custom", "Relative to Workspace", and enter `WebKitBuild` for both Products and Intermediates.